 What Is a Cover Letter?

-Check out our library of forms below to find more Cover Letter templates.
+Check out our library of documents below to find more Cover Letter templates.
 Each Cover Letter template can be customized - do not randomly send out multiple copies of the same document.

 How to Write a Cover Letter?

 The proper Cover Letter formatting is very important - you need to impress the recipient of the documentation whether they determine your academic future or employment, already employ you, or decide a legal matter you have to resolve.
 Follow these steps to compose a good Cover Letter: